miklevin/MikeLev.in/_posts/2025-09-08-nixos-ai-assistant-declarative-workflow.md

 blog-like tech journal I'm making as the fodder for the *Future-proofing in the age of AI* book.
-It's all in here, just spread across stream of consciousness writing as I go from one pivotal crossroads point to the next to the next to the next, haha!
+It's all in here, just spread across stream of consciousness writing as I go from one pivotal crossroads point to the next to the next to the next, ahaha!
 It's a time of great change and transition and the safe harbors are in these weird oldschool places that have become inextricable parts of the fabric of the tech landscape; things like the command-line and vim.
 It's a bitter pill to swallow, but most people are going to be caught in the middle of